 - Advising on a number of CPO issues, including the interpretation of land valuation and compensation assumptions, the assignability of compensation claims, and strategies to maximise land value ahead of a CPO.

 - Advising on commercial procurement issues, such as the reviewability of a local authority’s decision not to enter a commercial contract.

-Nick is a member of the UK Environmental Law Association and the Procurement Lawyers Association.
+Nick is a member of the UK Environmental Law Association, the Planning and Environment Bar Association, and the Procurement Lawyers Association.

 Nick is developing a busy and wide ranging property practice, having undertaken a number of matters in his own right during and after pupillage.
-He has recently advised on a nuisance claim for interference with an easement, and whether lease variations would fall within the Landlord and Tenancy Act 1987.
+He has recently advised on matters concerning interference with easements, nuisance, breach of the covenant of quiet enjoyment, the Party Wall Act 1996, service charges, and whether lease variations would fall within the Landlord and Tenant Act 1987.
 Recent appearances include nuisance claims, possession hearings (commercial, residential, and against trespassers), and applications for relief from sanctions/extensions of time.